 The liquidators have applied to the court for various orders and directions that will affect the amount of the overall shortfall and the amount of the shortfall in the CSAs that may be covered by the NGF.
-These broadly relate to pooling of CSAs prior to distribution and indemnification of both the representative defendants and the liquidators fees from the CMAs.
+These broadly relate to pooling of CSAs prior to distribution and indemnification of both the representative defendants and the liquidators fees from the CSAs.
 SEGC is a non-representative defendant in the proceedings.
-The application is scheduled to be heard in early 2017.
+The application was heard in early 2017, however, no judgment has been handed down as at the date of this report.
 If the CSAs are pooled it is more likely that allowable claims (plus interest and costs) under subdivision 4.9 (described below) will exceed the cap \$11.4 million that the legislation allows SEGC to pay in respect of those claims.
-If the cap is exceeded, payments in respect of subdivision 4.9 claims will need to be pro rated down.
+If the cap is exceeded, payments in respect of subdivision 4.9 claims will need to be pro-rated down.